 - Our first lunch in New York was at Joe’s Shanghai, which doesn’t sound too promising, but it was very good Chinese, especially the soup dumplings, which had won some of kind of award.

 - Our lunch in the Financial District, at Southwest, an upscale Mexican place, was also quite good.

-- Forlini’s, an old-school Italian.restaurant, were quite amused I’d made reservations on a Monday, and even more so when I called to say we’d be late.
-“Hey, Cathy’s here!” he announced when arrived.
+- Forlini’s, an old-school Italian restaurant, were quite amused that I’d made reservations on a Monday, and even more so when I called to say we’d be late.
+“Hey, Cathy’s here!” he announced when we arrived.
 On ordering the ravioli, I was told that was no good and they’d bring me the manicotti instead.
 The manicotti was indeed delicious!